liferay/liferay-docs/devGuide/en/chapters/03-portlet-development.markdown

 My Greeting portlet non-instanceable.
 Just edit `liferay-portlet.xml`.
 If your `portlet` element already has an `instanceable` element, change its value from `true` to `false`.
 If you don't already have an `instanceable` element for your portlet, add it.
-Here's what it looks like:
+Here's what it looks like in the context of the `portlet`
+element:

     <portlet>
         <portlet-name>my-greeting</portlet-name>